mszu/svelte-kit-pixi-sample/README.md

 > Created via `npm init svelte@next svelte-kit-pixi-sample` on 2021-09-24

+This repository contains the default SvelteKit hello-world app with the `src/routes/index.svelte` component modified to include a PixiJS Application.

+Run with `npm run dev` for the dev server, or `npm run build` then `npm run preview` for the production build preview.

+See original README below

 ----------------------------------------------------------

 # create-svelte

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte);